Measuring What Matters: The AI Pluralism Index: Indicators and coding guide

 \section{Indicators and coding guide}

 Indicators are designed to be \emph{observable, verifiable, and consequential}.
 Each code must be supported by a link to a public artifact (policy, governance record, model/system card, audit report, standard conformance statement) or a vetted external evaluation.
-Detailed rubrics and edge cases are in the public codebook (anonymized for peer review).
-Table~\ref{tab:scoring-rubric} summarizes the generic ordinal mapping used when indicators admit partial credit.
+Detailed rubrics and edge cases are available in the public codebook on GitHub: